excellalabs/docker-workshop-1/README.md

 1. See that your image was created correct from the build step above, by listing the images on your machine, by typing `docker images`.
 You should see it in the list.

 Then you can create new containers based off this image, which we'll do in the next step.
 Note, your application code will be in this container.

-    For instructions on how to quickly get started with Docker if you don't have it installed and haven't used it, take a look at this article, [Getting Started with Docker and .NET Core on OS X](https://www.excella.com/insights/getting-started-with-docker-and-net-core-on-os-x).

 ## Part 3: Run the container